FRIENDS OF BLACK BAYOU LAKE NATIONAL WILDLIFE REFUGE

 Remember that feeding, harassing, removing, or otherwise interfering with alligators or other wildlife on the Refuge is against federal law!

-Did you see someone feeding or harrassing the alligators?
+Did you see someone feeding or harassing the alligators?
 Just snap a photo and text it with the details to our refuge officers at 318-355-6842 or 318-351-4965.
-You can also call the Louisiana Dept of Wildlife & Fisheries 24 line at 1-800-442-2511 and give details.
-(Suggestion: add that number to your phone contacts list now).
+You can also call the Louisiana Dept of Wildlife & Fisheries 24hr line at 1-800-442-2511 and give details.
+(Suggestion: add that hotline number to your phone contacts list now).

 Nobody wants their child, grandchild, or dog attacked by a wild animal because that wild animal associated PEOPLE with FOOD.
 Stop it, y'all!